JCMexplains/writing-for-success-2023/textbook.md

 some way?
 - Where did the information in the secondary source come from?
 - Was the author citing an initial study, piece of literature, or work of art?
-- If so, Where could you find the primary source?
+- If so, where could you find the primary source?

 # Chapter 12